 We’ve put together this list of frequently asked questions to guide you in what to, and what not to wear in Egypt.

-You can see our complete family guide to Egypt here along with our complete suggested Egypt packing list
+You can see our complete guide to planning a family holiday in Egypt here along with our suggested Egypt packing list that you can download

 What do people wear in Egypt?

 Whilst ninety per cent of Egypt’s population are Muslim, there are no specific laws on how Egyptian women should dress.
 Most women do, however, dress modestly and cover their hair with a hijab (headscarf).

 Some women do wear a full length over coat known as an abaya over their regular clothes – whether these are jeans and a blouse, or a more traditional kaftan dress.
 Even if women choose not to wear an abaya, they still tend to cover as much skin as possible and favour loose fitting clothes that hide their body shape.

 Most men, tend to wear western style clothing, opting for trousers and short sleeved shirts rather than shorts and t-shirts.
 Some men will, however, wear a traditional djellaba and or kaftan especially on special occasions.

 Children can also pick and choose what they wear.
 In general, they tend to wear western style clothing but may wear traditional clothing at parties, family gatherings and on other special occasions.

 Egypt is a hot and dusty country.
 In general, it is a good idea to wear loose fitting clothing made of natural materials like cotton or linen to help keep you cool.
 You should take care to cover your shoulders and cleavage and avoid having your back exposed.

 Tight-fitting clothes can be as poorly received as bare skin so be careful not to pack anything too skimpy.
 Long loose blouses or kaftans over Capri pants or linen trousers are an ideal choice as are longer dresses with shorts or leggings underneath.